One-World-One-Family/Non-Inclusive-Word-Filterer/README.md

 2. You can either work on an open issue or open an issue and work on it.
 3. issues can also be discussed on our Zulip Channel.

-***PS**: This code might not be 100% accurate and could only be able to provide a rough conversion. please raise issues for corrections.*

 ## Sample CSV output